tanweijie123/tp/docs/DeveloperGuide.md

 **Case 2:** `schadd c/1 s/1`

-On the other hand, invoking `schadd c/1 s/1` will result in an error shown to the user as there is an overlapping Schedule (John is already scheduled to endurance training from 12/12/2020 1400 - 1600).
+On the other hand, invoking `schadd c/1 s/1` will result in an error shown to the user as an identical Schedule (Schedule that consists of the same Client and Session) already exists.
+Here, John is already scheduled to the endurance training from 12/12/2020 1400 - 1600.

 ### Edit Schedule feature